oscarotero/social-links/README.md

 //Each provide has the following info:
 $page->twitter->shareUrl; //The url to share this page  (returns null if is not available)
 $page->twitter->shareCount; //The number of the current shares (returns 0 if is not available)
-$page->twitter->shareApp; //A special scheme url to share the page using native apps (returns null if is not available)

 //Example
 $link = '<a href="%s">%s (%s)</a>';